Saketkumar24/newmanager/readme.md

 ---

 Please Note:
-Once logged in you need to refresh the windown.
+Once logged in you need to refresh the window.